TickerSparkInvestor Intelligence

 How to Invest in Fidelity Investments in 2026: A Realistic Guide

 No, Fidelity Investments is not publicly traded.
-Retail investors usually have to look at public peers, or at private secondary markets for accredited investors if a Fidelity listing is available.
+Retail investors usually have to look at public peers like Charles Schwab, Morgan Stanley, and BlackRock, or wait for a rare private-market opportunity.

 Private CompanyPrivate Company